StrangeGirlMurph/Facial-Landmark-Detection/README.md

 ## Things to deal with
 + Missing values in the dataset
++ the video window does not have fixed aspect ratio... (open-cv sucks...)

 ## Resources
 + [Fast Facial Landmark Detection and Applications: A Survey](https://arxiv.org/pdf/2101.10808.pdf)